sitdev/food-finder-test-project/README.md

 This route accepts a `query` parameter that contains a full address search query.
 - Convert the address search query into geo-coordinate bounds using the Google Maps Geocode API, then use those bounds in the Food Finder API's coordinate parameters (`min_lat`, `max_lat`, `min_lon`, `max_lon`).
-- In the JSON response from the route, include both the geocoding details of the address search and the list of matching Food Finder locations:
+- In the JSON response from the route, include both the geocoding data from the address search and the list of matching Food Finder locations:
   - Convert the geocoding data into a simpler and more user-friendly structure.
   - Simplify the location data by removing properties that don't seem useful.